Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 Close Brothers Finance Claims: Are They Refunding?

 These issues are particularly related to undisclosed commissions, loan costs, and misleading loan terms.
-If you think you have been mis-sold an agreement that you got from the Close Brothers, then it’s time for a refund.
-Here, we’ll guide you and explain the eligibility of refunds, what causes mis-selling, and the steps you need to take to claim compensation.
+If you think you have been mis-sold an agreement that you got from Close Brothers, it’s time to file for a refund.
+Here, we’ll guide you and explain the eligibility for refunds, what causes mis-selling, and the steps you need to take to claim compensation.

 Why Are Customers Seeking Refunds?

-Thanks to people and customer groups raising awareness, there has been a growing realisation amongst car finance customers to check their agreements and assess whether they too have been mis-sold, like the ballooning number of customers who have submitted their complaints.
-There have also been numerous allegations of mis-selling, which is brought about by excessive interest rates, hidden commissions, and loan terms that were either not explained or mis-explained.
+Owing to the awareness generated by persons and customer groups, car finance customers are now realising the need to check their agreements and consider whether they have also been mis-sold, like the ballooning number of customers that have lodged their complaints.
+Add to these the various mis-selling allegations that have been reported, which emanates from excessive interest rates, hidden commissions and loan terms that were not explained or mis-explained.

 How Many People Are Affected, and What Has the FCA Said?

-The Close Brother Scandal has affected thousands of consumers, making numerous drivers eligible for Close Brothers refund and compensation.
-According to the Financial Conduct Authority (FCA), these practices are harmful to consumers and are being investigated to ensure customers are properly compensated.
+Thousands of customers have been hit by the Close Brothers scandal, with many drivers now being entitled to a Close Brothers refund.
+Unfair consumer practices are now being investigated by the Financial Conduct Authority (FCA).
 FCA also reminded financial institutions to ensure full transparency in their loan agreements to avoid these issues arising again.
 At the same time, FCA urges consumers to come forward should they think they have been affected as well.
-Records also indicate that due to the number of affected individuals, there’s a huge possibility that the Close Brother’s Finance car finance portfolio will be impacted.
+Records also indicate that due to the number of affected individuals, there’s a huge possibility that the Close Brothers’ Finance car finance portfolio will be impacted.

 Why Are Close Brothers Finance Claims Happening?